setayeshtaherzadeh/Interactive-Vehicle-Systems-Dashboard/README.md

 # Interactive Vehicle Data Story

-This project is a React-based interactive visualization that explores how vehicle systems respond to changes in speed over time.
+An interactive React-based visualization that demonstrates how vehicle speed changes over time and how it affects related system metrics like temperature and fuel consumption.

-It combines data visualization and storytelling to represent relationships between speed, engine temperature, and system behavior.
+The project focuses on presenting data in a clear and interactive way rather than simulating a real-world engine system.

 ---

 ## Features

-- Interactive speed control using slider
+- Interactive speed control using a slider
-- Real-time data updates
+- Real-time updates of data visualization
-- Line chart visualization (speed & temperature)
+- Line chart showing speed and temperature changes over time
-- Dynamic system insight messages
+- Dynamic insight panel that updates based on current speed
+- Simple, responsive UI

 ---

-## Purpose

-The goal of this project is to demonstrate how complex system behavior can be translated into simple, readable, and interactive visual narratives.

-This approach is inspired by digital storytelling formats used in news media and data journalism.

----

 ## Tech Stack

 - React
+- JavaScript
 - Recharts
-- JavaScript
+- CSS

 ---

-## Key Concepts
+## Purpose

-- Data-driven UI
+This project was built as a practice in:

-- Interactive visualization
+- Data visualization with React
-- System behavior modeling
+- Building interactive UI components
-- Storytelling through data
+- Translating data into simple visual narratives
+- Structuring small front-end applications

 ---

-## Note
+## Notes

-This is a conceptual simulation for visualization purposes only.
+This project is a conceptual visualization and does not represent a real vehicle control system or real-time automotive simulation.